Breadcrumb

 Can I use SBSE funding for minor alteration and renovation (A/R) or equipment costs?

 Yes, but only if you proposed A/R and/or equipment in your funded application.
 In Year 1, you may use up to $150,000 of your funding for minor A/R and equipment costs combined.
 For minor A/R to be allowable, the total federal and non-federal cost of the A/R project must be less than $500,000, excluding the cost of moveable equipment.
 Permanently affixed equipment (e.g., HVAC, generators, signs, lighting) is categorized as minor A/R rather than equipment costs.
-See the Capital Development Grants webpage for guidance on the required minor A/R forms and attachments.
+See Capital Development Grants for guidance on the required minor A/R forms and attachments.

 (Updated: 3/2/2023)